jkereako/NewsReader/README.md

 files in this project so I had no idea where to start and where to end.
 I fumbled, communicated poorly and, of course, was rejected.

-Everything from **Description** on down was in a README.md which I included in the project.
+Everything from **Description** on down was in a README which I included in the project.
 No one looked at that, either.

 ### Heed my warning
 If you are asked to complete a project to assess your skill and you estimate